sabisa-siganga/gaming-web-app/README.md

 # Games web app

-This a games web app that provide users with a seamless experience for exploring gaming content in a visually appealing and interactive manner.
+This is a games web app that provide users with a seamless experience for exploring gaming content in a visually appealing and interactive manner.

 ## Getting Started